 Cobra pose (bhujangasana) will have you looking like a serpent ready to strike.
 To slither into this position, slide forward and raise your chin and chest until you are looking up towards the ceiling.
 You can bend the elbows to make this pose easier.

 Downward facing dog (adho mukha svanasana) is the one yoga pose that just about everyone who doesn’t do yoga knows about.
 As such, you should have a clear image of what it looks like in your mind even if you’ve never set foot on a yoga mat before.
 To get into this pose from cobra, use your feet to push your hips high into the air and shift your weight backwards until your hands are stretched out in front of your head and you are looking at your feet.

 The first repeat pose of the series, this second low lunge is an excellent opportunity to work further in your hips and stretch them out now that they are limbered up.

 The second standing forward bend, this one should feel more fluid, since you have been moving your body and stretching out your stiff limbs.

+A good way to look at the second raised arms pose in the sun salutation series is as a triumphant pose.
 Imagine you’ve just won Olympic gold and you raise your hands in pure ecstasy.
 Just remember to bend backwards once you’re done soaking up the imaginary win.

+Mountain (tadasana) is a modified version of prayer pose, and a great way to cap off the session.
+Standing with your feet together, let your arms rest by your sides and breathe deeply.
+To ensure you are standing with perfect posture, try to roll your shoulder back and have your palms facing forward.
 This is one of the best yoga poses you can do throughout the day, whenever you need a moment to ground your energy and gain a moment of mental clarity.